-For non-resource-specific imports, Energy Division states that the Commission has historically allowed these import contracts to count as RA if they are backed by firm energy, based on requirements adopted in D.04-10-035 and D.05-10-042.
+- (1) Resource-specific RA imports should only include resources that are pseudo-tied or dynamically scheduled into the CAISO day-ahead and real-time markets. - (2) Resource-specific imports must include resource-specific resource IDs in their filings that must be: (a) on a matching CAISO supply plan, and (b) listed on the Commission's net qualifying capacity (NQC) list.49 they are backed by firm energy, based on requirements adopted in D.04-10-035 and D.05-10-042.
 Energy Division proposes that non-resource-specific imports continue to count towards RA needs, if the contract delivers energy to meet reliability needs of the system (i.e., during the availability assessment hours).
 Energy Division asserts that the energy contract requirement addresses the speculative supply issue because energy is delivered under the contract, not merely "bid in" at high prices.
 The requirement also ensures no double counting because the physical resource(s) underlying the RA energy contract cannot separately sell its capacity (with only a bidding obligation).